symbol/symbol-docs/source/cli.rst

     --announce                                      - (Optional) Announce the transaction without double confirmation.
     -r, --recipient-address <recipientAddress>      - Recipient address or @alias.
     -m, --message <message>                         - Transaction message.
     -c, --mosaics <mosaics>                         - Mosaic to transfer in the format (mosaicId(hex)|@aliasName)::absoluteAmount.
-Add multiple mosaics with commas.
+Add multiple mosaics separated by commas.
     -e, --encrypted                                 - (Optional) Send an encrypted message.
 If you set this value, you should set the value of 'recipientPublicKey' as well).
     -u, --recipient-public-key <recipientPublicKey> - (Optional) The recipient public key in an encrypted message.